 Essential for a good tomato sauce, roma tomatoes are meaty and full of flavor.
-Read on for nutrition benefits plus tips for buying, storing, and cooking.
+Get everything you need to know in this quick guide.

 Described as egg- or plum-shaped, roma tomatoes have thick, flavorful flesh that’s perfect for breaking down into sauce.

-Unlike beefsteak or tomatoes on the vine, roma tomatoes aren’t very juicy or sweet.
-As a result, you’ll likely want to cook them down rather than eating them raw.
+Unlike beefsteak or tomatoes on the vine, romas aren’t very juicy or sweet.
+As a result, they’re best cooked rather than enjoyed raw.

 As with other tomatoes, they’re a good source of vitamin C, potassium, vitamin K, and folate.